The Dream Weaver

-The Dream Weaver is a solo album by American singer and musician Gary Wright released in July 1975.
+The Dream Weaver is the third solo album by American singer and musician Gary Wright, released in July 1975.

-The album was said by Wright to be the first-ever all-keyboard album (though there were many all-synthesizer LPs before this, including Switched-On Bach by Wendy Carlos, in 1968), but in fact it also features drums, vocals, and guitar, among other instruments.
-The performers include David Foster, Bobby Lyle, and Wright himself on keyboards, and Jim Keltner and Andy Newmark on drums.
-The track "Power of Love" featured Wright's Warner Bros. labelmate Ronnie Montrose on electric guitar.
+Dream Weaver was one of the first rock and roll albums to be performed mainly on electronic keyboards, and was described as "revolutionary" in this regard in a retrospective review by AllMusic.
+Wright later said he recorded the demos on keyboards and a drum machine, intending to hire a traditional rock band for the recording of the full album.
+But he later decided the keyboard-dominated demo sessions "sound[ed] good.
+They didn't really need guitars."
+The performers include David Foster, Bobby Lyle and Wright himself on keyboards, and Jim Keltner and Andy Newmark on drums.
+The track "Power of Love" features Ronnie Montrose on electric guitar.

-The album's success was a slow but steady accomplishment as the album eventually peaked at number 7 on the U.S. Billboard Top LPs & Tape chart in the spring of 1976.
+The album made little impact upon first release but slowly gained attention, and The Dream Weaver eventually peaked at number 7 on the U.S. Billboard 200 chart in the spring of 1976.
 It was certified Gold in 1976, Platinum in 1986 and 2× Platinum in 1995.
-The album's title cut (unlike the album, the song omits the article "The") and "Love Is Alive" both peaked at number 2 on the Billboard Hot 100 singles chart.
+The album spawned two hit singles: "Dream Weaver" and "Love Is Alive" both peaked at number 2 on the Billboard Hot 100 singles chart.